 The breaker failure scheme can also add significantly to the time for a RAS to operate, which may not be acceptable for a high speed transient stability RAS.

-If traditional breaker failure scheme operation would not result in meeting the RAS system performance requirements, identify and perform some alternate action that would allow System performance requirements to be met.
+If traditional breaker failure scheme operation would not result in meeting the RAS system performance requirements, the RAS designer should identify some alternate action that would allow System performance requirements to be met.

 NPCC identifies similar options for breaker failure protection: